spacebeam/research/web/torchup.org/content/pages/rules.md

 - Spam the in-game console.

+- Change the already pre-set current working directory (CWD) of the process.

-Read and write files outside of `bwapi-data/read/` (read-only), `bwapi-data/write/` and `bwapi-data/AI` (read-only).
+- Read and write files outside of the CWD (read-only), ‘bwapi-data/read/’ (read-only), ‘bwapi-data/write/ and ‘bwapi-data/AI’ (read-only).

-Up to 4.7 GB of disk space total for your `bwapi-data/read/` + `bwapi-data/write/` + `bwapi-data/AI/` directories.
+- Up to 4.7 GB of disk space total for your `bwapi-data/read/` + `bwapi-data/write/` + `bwapi-data/AI/` directories.

-Bots that behave suspiciously, don't run, crash/hang/timeout too much, or lag too much (e.g. lagging client based bots that the tournament module can't detect) may be disqualified after some investigation.
+- Bots that behave suspiciously, don't run, crash/hang/timeout too much, or lag too much (e.g. lagging client based bots that the tournament module can't detect) may be disqualified after some investigation.

-Use the system for other purposes, e.g. cryptomining, etc.
+- Use the system for other purposes, e.g. cryptomining, etc.

 Programs that attempt to cheat will be disqualified.
 See the other points about StarCraft bugs/tricks and bugs/exploits.
 Also, this includes but is not limited to: